 Once mscomct2.ocx is registered, restart your Excel, go to the Developer tab, click Insert > More Controls, and Microsoft Date and Time Picker Control will be there.

 As already mentioned, Microsoft's Date and Time Picker controls work only in the 32-bit versions of Excel.
-If moving from 64-bits to 32-bits is not your option, third party tools may be the only working solution.
-Below you will find a couple of free drop-down calendars that work with both 32 bit and 64 bit versions of Excel 2019, Excel 2016, Excel 2013, and lower.
+If moving from 64-bits to 32-bits is not your option, third party tools are the only working solution.
+Below you will find a few calendars that work with both 32 bit and 64 bit versions of Excel 2019, Excel 2016, Excel 2013, and lower.
 It would be only natural if we start with our own calendar :)

 Excel Date Picker